 In fact even Michael Uslan, best known as a producer of all the modern Batman films to date, seems to be a fan of the idea.
 In a 2013 panel discussion, Uslan stated, “Now if I could put my ‘fanboy hat’ on, not my ‘producer hat’.
 How cool would it be to see a Batman Beyond movie?
 Bruce Wayne in his 80s training a young Batman.
 And how cool would it be to see Clint Eastwood as Bruce Wayne in his 80s?”

 Before we get ahead of ourselves, we also need to be aware of the biggest obstacle to a Batman Beyond film: the public itself.
 How do you convince the average cinema goer to watch a Batman film about a Batman he/she can’t relate to?
 Yes, the DC cinema universe is planning on tying everything together, but how do you introduce a complex derivative of an already complex character to someone who isn’t familiar with the series?

 Liberties can – and probably would – be taken; however, where would you draw the line?
 Would former Batman villains have to be included purely because of audience familiarity?
 Would Dick Grayson take up the mantle since he’s more well-known than Terry McGinnis?
 In order to keep the character as close to the source material as possible, risks would need to be taken – something that Hollywood isn’t too fond of doing.

-2015 has been the year for futuristic and dystopian worlds in cinema – just ask the producers of Mad Max: Fury Road and Ex Machina who are currently making snow angels with all of the money these films have made them.
+2015 was the year for futuristic and dystopian worlds in cinema – just ask the producers of Mad Max: Fury Road and Ex Machina who were making snow angels with all of the money these films have made them.
 Batman Beyond could be the key to taking superhero films to another plane and proving to the critics that there is much more substance to comic book films than meets the eye.
 The iron is hot and it’s time for Terry McGinnis and co to strike.